 - Your Program will now appear on the TV settings screen

-TIP: For better management control, it is recommended that you use a dedicated View Only Contributor account as the targeted Contributor rather than assign the role to an existing Contributor’s account.
+TIP: For better management control, it is recommended that you use a dedicated Shared user account as the targeted user rather than assign the role to an existing user’s account.

-NOTE—if you're creating a brand new Contributor account specifically to be the targeted Contributor, create it as an Internal Contributor account first, and then switch it over to a View Only Contributor (via Administration settings > Contributor configuration > Edit/delete contributors) after it has been activated.
+NOTE—if you're creating a brand new user account specifically to be the targeted user, create it as an Internal user account first, and then switch it over to a View-only user (via Administration Settings > User Accounts and Data > Edit, Invite, Disable Users) after it has been activated.